Impact of the PSR J0740+6620 radius constraint on the properties of high-density matter: Equation of state inference

 Unlike \oldNICER, the two independent analyses of \newNICER\, arrive at slightly different values for its radius, even if one accounts for their different priors (flat in mass-radius~\cite{Riley:2021pdl} vs. flat in mass-compactness~\cite{Miller:2021qha}) and their different treatments of the uncertainty in the mass estimate from~\cite{Fonseca:2021wxt}.
-Accounting for the prior differences \textit{increases} the discrepancy between the two results as the flat-in-compactness prior disfavors large radii.
-Miller et al.~\cite{Miller:2021qha} use the nominal XMM-Newton calibration uncertainty, while Riley et al.~\cite{Riley:2021pdl} use a larger uncertainty.
-The main effect of the XMM-Newton data is to provide an estimate of the background and aid in the identification of pulsations, which is essential for placing an upper limit on \newNICER's compactness.
+Accounting for the prior differences \textit{increases} the discrepancy between the two results, as the flat-in-compactness prior disfavors large radii.
+Miller \textit{et al.}~\cite{Miller:2021qha} use the nominal XMM-Newton calibration uncertainty, while Riley \textit{et al.}~\cite{Riley:2021pdl} use a larger uncertainty.
+The main effect of the XMM-Newton data is to provide an estimate of the pulsar count rate, which aids in the determination of the relative modulation depth of the x-ray pulse profile, which is essential for placing an upper limit on \newNICER's compactness.
 Consequently, the larger calibration uncertainty of~\cite{Riley:2021pdl} results in a less stringent lower bound on the radius.
 We focus on results based on the analysis in~\cite{Miller:2021qha}, since it uses the nominal calibration uncertainty, although we provide select comparisons to the results of~\cite{Riley:2021pdl}.

-Nonetheless, we again stress that hierarchical EoS constraints are unaffected by the choice of prior for the \newNICER\, radius measurement; any discrepancies are solely due to systematic differences between the two analyses, such as the choice of XMM-Newton calibration uncertainty or issues of convergence within sampling algorithms (see discussion in Sec.
-4.6 of~\cite{Miller:2021qha}).
+Nonetheless, we stress that hierarchical EoS constraints are unaffected by the choice of prior for the \newNICER\, radius measurement; any discrepancies are solely due to systematic differences between the two analyses, such as the choice of XMM-Newton calibration uncertainty or issues of convergence within sampling algorithms (see the discussion in Sec.~4.6 of~\cite{Miller:2021qha}).